UKNorthernlad/AuthWorkshop/Day 2 - Practice/Lab 2 - Create Applications/ex1.md

 29. Replace lines 67-92 with the code below.

-    This is an Express middlewear component, which is designed to process incomming requests.
+    This is an Express middleware component, which is designed to process incomming requests.

     Line 78 is checking to see if the request if for `/secretpage`, if so it then checks the session cookie to get the `userName` value.
 If this exists, it means the user has already authenticated.
 If it is missing (meaning they have yet to login), it displays an error.

-    Finally in Line 92 the middlewear is activated and all incoming requests are routed through it.
+    Finally in Line 92 the middleware is activated and all incoming requests are routed through it.
 ```
-// Middlewear to log debugging information and protect the SecretPage.
+// Middleware to log debugging information and protect the SecretPage.
  const auth = (req, res, next) => {
     console.log(req.url);
     console.log(req.session);